Lefteris-B/Ecko/README.md

 organized in memory.
 Each module's base address is separated by 0x100 to ensure no overlap and allow easy access to the data stored for each layer.

+### CNN-KWS model architecture

+1. Input: Mel-frequency cepstral coefficients (MFCC) features extracted from the audio signal.
+2. Convolutional layers: Two or three convolutional layers with small kernel sizes (e.g., 3x3) and a small number of filters (e.g., 32 or 64) to learn local patterns in the MFCC features.
+3. Pooling layers: Max pooling layers to reduce the spatial dimensions and provide translation invariance.
+4. Fully connected layers: One or two fully connected layers to learn high-level representations and perform classification.
+5. Output layer: A softmax layer to produce the probability distribution over the keyword classes.

 **Topdown visualization using SysML BDD Diagram**
 ```